mschilde/auto-label-merge-conflicts/README.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-Check out [this repo](https://github.com/mschilde/auto-label-merge-conflicts/blob/master/%2Egithub/workflows/label_merge_conflicts.yml) for inspiration.

-2) make sure the label referenced in the parameter `CONFLICT_LABEL_NAME` exists on your repo
+The label from step 1 should be referenced in the parameter `CONFLICT_LABEL_NAME`

-This label will then be applied to PRs with merge conflicts.
-Just set it up manually if you haven't done so.
+Take a look at [this repo](https://github.com/mschilde/auto-label-merge-conflicts/blob/master/%2Egithub/workflows/label_merge_conflicts.yml) for an example setup.

 ## Limitations